A complete guide to the 5 day ‘Uluru Discovery’ tour with Topdeck

 What To Expect On Your Red Centre Adventure…

 Located in the Outback, the Red Centre is considered the ‘real experience’ of Australia.
 It’s here that all your wildest spider, insect and desert heat dreams come true.

-Lol joking, it’s not THAT bad but you will definitely notice the difference between here in the outback and the likes of Sydney / East Coast.
+Joking, it’s not that bad.
+But, you will definitely notice the difference between being in the outback and the likes of Sydney or the East Coast.

 The biggest difference and most important thing I found to adjust to was the temperature.
-From the moment I landed in Alice Springs until the moment I left, the daytime temperature averaged a good 42degrees.
-(I visited 22-27th Jan 2018).
+From the moment I landed in Alice Springs until the moment I left, the daytime temperature averaged a good 42 degrees C. (I visited 22-27th Jan 2018).

 There’s no doubt about it.
-It’s freaking hot in the Northern Territory and at times there’s no breeze in sight so you seriously need to make sure you drink water continuously, eat well and avoid the midday heat.
+It’s freaking hot in the Northern Territory.
+At times there’s no breeze in sight so you seriously need to make sure you drink water continuously, eat well and avoid the midday heat.